 Motorcycle Safety classes since 1991

-Motorcycle Safety class registration has now closed for the 2015 season!
+Motorcycle Safety class registration has opened for the 2016 season!

 Please click here for more information about rider courses.

 ABATE of Alaska has dedicated the new motorcycle training range to the memory of Elaine Loew, Jim Carlyle, and Sabrina Carlyle.
 They were tragically killed while riding their motorcycles May 3, 2014.
 Proceeds from any donations will go to a commemorative plaques to be placed by the three birch trees at the Tudor Road training site.
 Please click on the “Donate” button above, it is tax deductible and every dollar helps.

 We will be looking forward to a safe riding season in 2016!

 Local Motorcycle Events